ASF

 the system is locally (weakly) observable at .
 When , , identically, so for every , and the differentials in [eq:nonlinear-obs-rank] stack into exactly [eq:kalman-o-matrix]'s : [kalman-rank-o] is this theorem's case.

 [eq:nonlinear-obs-rank] is, entrywise, the tool structural identifiability analysis of a real QSP model actually runs: a state coordinate or parameter direction is structurally unidentifiable exactly when it lies in the common kernel of every , however many derivatives are taken, and software auditing a nonlinear model before it is ever fit to data checks precisely this condition by differential-algebraic elimination rather than by simulation.
-Section 15's tensor structure is what keeps computable at all for beyond the first two or three: without it, the symbolic expressions in a network of any size explode long before a rank can be read off, which is exactly why Section 22 replaces this symbolic computation with a numerical surrogate once grows large enough.
+Section III.1's tensor structure is what keeps computable at all for beyond the first two or three: without it, the symbolic expressions in a network of any size explode long before a rank can be read off, which is why Section IV.3 replaces this symbolic computation with a numerical surrogate once grows large enough.

-18. The one geometric remark
+III.4.
+The one geometric remark

 Remark (The one place geometry enters).

 Whatever is, always lies in the column space of , the stoichiometric subspace , so for every .
-Equivalently, a trajectory starting at is confined for all time to the coset , an invariant affine submanifold of that Feinberg calls a stoichiometric compatibility class[4], cut out by the conservation laws for every in the left null space of : a total, such as Section 19's , that moves between species but is neither created nor destroyed.
+Equivalently, a trajectory starting at is confined for all time to the coset , an invariant affine submanifold of that Feinberg calls a stoichiometric compatibility class[6], cut out by the conservation laws for every in the left null space of : a total, such as Section III.5's , that moves between species but is neither created nor destroyed.

 This is the only point in the article at which the word submanifold, or any of its usual apparatus (a chart, a tangent bundle, coordinate-free notation), appears.
 It appears here because it names an object already implicit in every column-sum computation performed since [metzler]: a stoichiometric compatibility class is exactly the affine set the mass-balance column sums already confine the flow to, made explicit once nonlinearity rules out writing that confinement as a single fixed matrix identity.
 Nothing introduced in this remark is used again; every section before and after it works entirely within and its ordinary vector-space structure.

-19. Worked example extended, k=3
+III.5.
+Worked example extended, k=3

 Example (A three-compartment TMDD extension of the two-compartment model).